CMA vs CPA: the difference between CPA and CMA

 The cost to take the CPA exam ranges by jurisdiction.
 The cost to apply, register, and take all four exams is over $1,000 in almost every state.
 Additional licensure costs and fees vary by state as well.

+Another difference between CPA and CMA is the career outcomes that may become available after pursuing the certifications.
 When considering CMA vs CPA, know that both certifications can lead to careers in accounting and outside of traditional accounting positions.
 Some of the traditional accounting paths for CPAs revolve around providing accounting services to the public as a public accountant, internal auditor or corporate financial accountant.

 For more information, check out the AICPA websites https://www.aicpa.org/career/careerpaths.html and https://www.startheregoplaces.com/students/why-accounting/career-options/.